mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Once united, Components can't be easily separated again

 **"Does King Aldric IV know the truth?"**
 > *"No. His father kept the secret.
-Thandris VII believes the official story—that Blackwoods were traitors.
+Aldric IV believes the official story—that Blackwoods were traitors.
 He's a decent man ruling from ignorance.
 When the truth emerges, it will destroy his legitimacy.
 The nobility knows this.
 They'll kill anyone who threatens to expose it.
 Including you."*

 **"Can we stop Lord Shadows without violence?"**
 > *"Perhaps.
 Corvus Blackwood is driven by pain, not evil.
 If you could offer him justice—real acknowledgment of his family's innocence, punishment for those who destroyed them, restoration of the Blackwood name—he might stand down.
 But who can offer that?
 The King doesn't know the truth.
 The nobility won't confess.
 The only witnesses are dead... except me."*